Ousmanerabi/Template_code_library/README.md

 * Median ± 15 median absolute deviation (MAD):

+ MAD is a resistant measure of variability as it relies on the median as the estimate of the center of the distribution, and on the absolute difference rather than the squared difference.

+ The advantage of MAD is the avoidance of influence by outliers.

 ```r
   df_stats_mad <- df %>%
     group_by(adm1, adm2, hf, UID, year) %>%  # Removed Variables if it's not needed for grouping